 Including stakeholders in the content strategy process is extremely important.
 If they understand the context and approach to your project, the more likely they'll be satisfied you made the right content decisions along the way.

 Some kickoff meetings are quick, some spin off to a series of content workshops or interviews where we can go over each section one at a time.
 Either way, here's a boilerplate agenda of what to expect when you first meet with your newly hired content strategy consultant.

 Note that some of these questions may be addressed during your project scoping or project discovery process.
-This content strategy worksheet will also help you get started.

 Setting expectations and getting to know all the players is all part of the Magic Layer of content strategy.
 The Magic Layer is how we work together, our clear communication, and our interactions that bring all the right content strategy deliverables to the table.

 Is that all you'll cover in your content strategy kickoff?
 Probably not.
 Your project may have other components that will influence the outcomes of your content strategy effort.
 Be sure to include those on your agenda.

 While not officially a part of your content strategy kickoff meeting, you may start to talk about your core messaging priorities.

 These content strategy questions will likely stir up a lively discussion among your key stakeholders; if so, you may need a series of conversations or a Core Messaging Priorities Workshop to talk through them and establish your top content needs.